- Associated with constipation (it is thought haemorrhoids can develop as a result of straining)

 - Third degree (prolapsed) – these require manual replacement after they have prolapsed.

-- Primarily involves measures to prevent constipation and straining.
+Primarily involves measures to prevent constipation and straining, as well as topical creams that may relieve acute symptoms.

-- Sclerotherapy – this is where there is an injection into a vein that causes it to dramatically shrink.
+- Sclerotherapy – this isan injection into a vein that causes it to dramatically shrink.
 It can also be used on lymphatic drainage vessels.
 It is a common procedure to treat haemorrhoids and varicose veins in adults.
 The vein is injected with a sclerosing agent, which will make the vein immediately shrink.
 Over the next few weeks, the vein tissue will be absorbed by the body.

 - This is particularly effective for treating vein problems because it also helps to sclerose feeder veins, and this prevents recurrence of the problem.
 It is often the preferred treatment for small varicose veins and haemorrhoids.